 In the coming months, tariffs will likely be replaced by non-tariff barriers and we expect intellectual property laws to be fiercely debated.
 That being said, US businesses have struggled with international relations in the Trump administration and a calmer stewardship of trade should boost corporate profits in coming quarters and allow for further USD depreciation.

-In a Biden administration, gradually spending will rise, although it will be a battle to hike taxes through a Republican Senate.
-If the US is looking for stimulus it may have to look at the Federal Reserve to do some of the heavy lifting, offering another route to a lower dollar.
-The appointment of former Fed Chair Janet Yellen as Treasury Secretary will help matters well.
+Under a Biden administration, gradually spending will rise, although it will be a battle to hike taxes through a Republican Senate.
+In search of stimulus, the US may need to turn to the Federal Reserve to do a lot of the work, adding another reason why we are likely to see the dollar move lower.
+Janet Yellen’s appointment as Treasury Secretary will, however, help matters.

 One of the most interesting currencies to watch since the US election has been the Japanese yen.
 For a long time, and certainly through the Covid-19 crisis, the yen has been used as a safe haven from negative investment sentiment and has pushed higher against other currencies.